aceeenvw/silly-card-manager/README.md

 ---

-## Roadmap

-Ideas being considered for future versions.
-No promises, no timeline.

-- [ ] Per-folder cover images
-- [ ] Custom saved filter presets
-- [ ] Compact list view in addition to grid
-- [ ] Export entire folder as a single shareable bundle
-- [ ] Stats: prompt/response length histogram
-- [ ] Showcase: more built-in themes + theme import/export

-Open an issue on GitHub if you have a feature you'd like to see.

----

 ## Acknowledgments

 The folder system architecture in this extension was inspired by [ayvencore](https://github.com/ayvencore)'s [SillyTavern Lorebook Manager](https://github.com/ayvencore/SillyTavern-Lorebook-Manager).
 The overall folder structure concept (nested folders, drag-and-drop assignment, persistent folder state) was used as a starting reference when building Card Manager's own folder system.
 All code is independently written — no source code was copied.